© 2022 Resilient River Communities

 Outcomes

-A better understanding of designing rocks for use in river works.
+A better understanding of designing rock for use in river works.

 Who would benefit?